georgenizharadze/AB-testing/README.md

 * Number of user IDs, that is, number of users who enroll in the free trial.
 The reason I did not choose this as an invariant is that we would actually expect this metric to vary if the warning message about required hours of week is effective.

+* Click-through probability: this is practically the ratio of the number of unique cookies to click and the number of unique cookies to view the course page, both of which are already set as invariant metrics.
+Therefore, it is redundant to measure click-through probability.

 **Evaluation metrics**

-I chose the following ones:
+I chose the following metrics:

+* Gross conversion: this metric should decrease significantly to justify launching the change.
+* Retention: this metric should increase significantly to justify launching the change.
+* Net conversion: this metric should NOT decrease significantly to justify launching the change.
+A decrease in this metric would indicate potential loss of revenues.

+Practical significance levels for the above three metrics have been set at 0.01, 0.01 and 0.0075, respectively.

+Below is a more in-depth discussion on these metrics and their expected behavior.

 * Gross conversion: it makes perfect sense to measure the number of user IDs to complete checkout and enroll in the free trial divided by unique cookies to click the “Start free trial” button.
 The time commitment warning message is supposed to make a person think twice about time commitment before enrolling.
 Thus, a certain number of people, who are not sure they can commit sufficient time, would conceivably decide not to enroll.
 Therefore, one would expect gross conversion to be lower in the experiment group compared to the control group.
 * Retention: if the warning message is effective and only the people who are well-informed about required time commitment and are prepared to give this time commitment enroll in the course, the probability of their paying through the 14-day period will be higher.
 Hence, retention, measured as the number of user IDs to remain enrolled past the 14-day boundary divided by the number of user IDs to complete the checkout is expected to increase in the experiment group.
 * Net conversion: this is the number of user IDs to remain enrolled past the 14-day boundary divided by the number of unique cookies to click the “Start free trial” button.
 Interestingly, this measure can be decomposed as follows: (Pay/Enroll) x (Enroll/Click).
 This effectively means that Net Conversion is a product of Gross Conversion and Retention.
 As we expect Gross Conversion to go down, while Retention to go up, the two effects may offset each other and Net Conversion may not change.
 However, it will be interesting to verify this and I decided to include as an evaluation metric.

-I did NOT choose the following ones:

-* Click-through probability: I did not include this as an evaluation metric, as the objective of this experiment is not about the probability of a page viewer’s clicking the “Start free trial” button.
-Rather, the study is concerned with the process after one clicks the “Start free trial” button.

 ### Measuring Standard Deviation

 Given the baseline values (first tab in the Excel file), I calculated analytic estimates of the standard deviations of the evaluation metrics, given the sample size of 5,000 cookies visiting the course overview page.
 I believe analytic estimates would approximate empirical estimates well, as (i) we are dealing with probability metrics, hence it is reasonable to assume a binomial distribution and (ii) we have a large number of instances, which should make binomial distribution close to normal.
-The only metric where we may want to check the standard deviation empirically is retention, as in this case the total number of instances (82 enrollments on the basis of 5,000 page visits) is rather low.
+Additionally, to make a judgement about the adequacy of analytic estimates, I check if the unit of analysis and unit of diversion are the same for the metrics.
+For gross and net conversions, the unit of analysis is "clicks", defined as the number of **unique cookies** to click the "Start free trial" button.
+As the unit of diversion is cookies, the unit of analysis and unit of diversion do coincide.
+For retention, the unit of analysis is user ID.
+We know that after enrollment, user ID becomes the unit of diversion.
+Therefore, the unit of analysis and unit of diversion do coincide in this case as well.

+Based on the above reasoning, I conclude that the analytic estimates of standard deviations should be good approximations of the real underlying values.

 * Gross conversion    SD = 0.0202
 * Retention           SD = 0.0549